ericthebell/ericthebell.github.io/_posts/2024-09-27-experiment-tracking-dashboard.md

 ## First iteration & learnings

-My first iteration was a Miro board that captured a general template for an experiment card, along with a path for experiments to move from a prioritized backlog to.
+My first iteration was a Miro board that captured a general template for an experiment card, along with a path for experiments to move from a prioritized backlog into an active phase.

 <figure>
 	<label for="mn-miro" class="margin-toggle">⊕</label>